 Self-Evaluation: Your evaluation of your own academic work as measured against your objectives at the beginning of a quarter and the requirements of your program, contract or internship.
-Student self-evaluations are part of formal academic records.

 Seminars: One of the central experiences of an Evergreen education, seminars usually meet weekly to discuss the readings assigned in a particular program.
 The discussion group consists of a faculty member and 15 to 25 students.
 Participants are expected to prepare for the seminar by reading and analyzing the material to be discussed.